kay-kun/Thinkpad-X260-OpenCore-Hackintosh/README.md

 ## Some little Problems!!!
-- Since Ventura there are sometimes graphics glitches and the brightness control is only available after a sleep cycle!
+- The brightness control is only available after a sleep cycle
 - Video Out via Docking Staion is also only available after Sleep
 - Video Out via OnBoard MiniDisplayPort is also only available after Sleep
-- Sometimes Laptop Wakes up from sleep and Bios is Resettet
+- I need to narrow the RTCMemoryFixup region to exclude at the moment i use 00-FF

 ## If you want to Help me to get to a 100% Perfect EFI i have added all my BIOS Settings in the PDF file and also a Clean ACPI and Vidio BIOS Dump
 - You want to Help me and others you can do this in my Forums Thred on Hackintosh-Forum.de (Warning this is in German)